-By using the Reports menu of BMC Digital Workplace Catalog, as a service catalog administrator, you can view reports that provide real-time insights into service popularity, accrued costing, and supplier performance metrics set in the service level agreement.
-You can also filter service requests, and view details of a selected service.
+By using the Reports menu of BMC Digital Workplace Catalog, as a catalog administrator, you can view reports that provide real-time insights into service popularity, total cost, and supplier performance metrics based on the service level agreement (SLA).
+You can also filter service requests and view details of a selected service from the reports.

 Additional tasks for catalog administrators

 After you have mastered the initial catalog administration tasks, explore the following features: